722 Gore Avenue (Temporary Firehall Annex) rezoning application

 The TAMS doesn't speak to bicycle traffic.
 This is along the single busiest corridor for cycling in Vancouver.
 It is a neighbourhood bikeway - meant to be suitable to all ages and abilities.
 How has the city's transportation team (not the consultant) been engaged with this proposal?
 Have how local advocacy groups (Vision Zero Vancouver, HUB Cycling) been engaged?

-999 asked about 1 month ago
+999 asked 4 months ago

 As part of the rezoning application staff are reviewing the existing intersection conditions, including how an increase in fire trucks will impact the Union Street bikeway.
 If significant issues are anticipated, intersection upgrades could be explored.